Read Latest Update

-There is a lot of choice when it comes to bathroom taps and they're divided into different types.
-Bath and basin pillar taps are probably the oldest kind, with one tap for each of the hot and cold water feeds.
-Mixer taps combine hot and cold water feeds so there is only one outlet into the bath or basin.
-They provide a more modern way to ensure your water temperature is just right.
-Bath spouts, wall mounted taps and floor standing units all provide stylish alternatives if you're wanting to look at something a little different.
+There is a lot of choice when it comes to bathroom taps.
+Both basin and bath taps are divided into different types.
+Pillar taps are probably the oldest kind, with one tap for each of the hot and cold water feeds.
+Bathroom mixer taps combine hot and cold water feeds so there is only one outlet into the bath or basin.
+Bath spouts, wall mounted taps and floor standing units all provide stylish alternatives.

 Our short buyers guide section below is great for those looking for help and advice.

 Total Products: 1675

 There are some technical considerations when choosing basin and bath taps.
 We would always recommend consulting a reputable plumber.

 Replacing old taps with new ones is straightforward if you select the same type and size.
-If you live in an area with low water pressure you'll no doubt know about it.
-Look for bathroom taps that include the note to say that they're designed for low pressure use; others may state a minimum pressure.
+If you live in an area with low water pressure, look for bathroom taps that say that they're designed for low pressure use.
+Others may state a minimum pressure.

 For bathrooms renovations and new build projects, there is a very wide choice.
-Plan the layout of your bathroom and consider the sizes and models of the bath and sinks required; then you can think about which taps will suit them best.
+Plan the layout of your bathroom and consider the sizes and models of the bath and sinks required.
+Then you can think about which taps will suit them best.
 Take the advice of a good plumber as regards to positioning of the pipework and the sort of taps which will work.